Chapter 7 Bankruptcy Attorney in Middletown, Connecticut

-Upon the filing of a bankruptcy petition, the bankruptcy court will send a letter to all of your creditors informing them that you have filed bankruptcy.
-After a bankruptcy petition is filed creditors may not call you, send you letters, or take any action to collect money from you or seize your property.
+Upon the filing of a bankruptcy petition, the bankruptcy court will send a letter to your creditors, informing them that you have filed bankruptcy.
+After a bankruptcy petition is filed, creditors may not call you, send you letters, or take any action to collect money from you or seize your property.

 This overview is general in nature and not a substitute for a consultation with an experienced bankruptcy attorney who can analyze your particular situation in detail and explain how a Chapter 7 Bankruptcy filing will affect your unique situation.

 A word about Chapter 7 from our attorney, Jefferson Hanna: “In my experience, Chapter 7 Bankruptcy is the single most effective tool I have to help people deeply in debt.
 Unfortunately, in some circles, it has gotten a bad rap.
 Well-meaning friends and relatives may tell you that bankruptcy should be your last option.
 Internet scammers will tell you they can negotiate debt away.
 (Most often, this doesn’t work.)
 All of this is terrible advice.
 Chapter 7 Bankruptcy can relieve not only the debt but the stress and worry that goes with it.”

 Credit problems may seem unending.
 With each passing day, you find yourself unsure of how you will get out.